cometchat/cometchat-sample-app-vue/README.md

 To learn more about our UI kits, visit our [documentation](https://www.cometchat.com/docs/vue-uikit-beta/overview).

-If you are still facing issues while running this project or integrating with our UI Kits, please connect with our real time support via the [CometChat Dashboard](https://app.cometchat.com/).
+If you are still facing issues while running this project or integrating with our UI Kits, please connect with our real-time support via the [CometChat Dashboard](https://app.cometchat.com/).

 <!-- CONTRIBUTING -->

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 Sincere thanks to all our [contributors](https://github.com/cometchat-pro/javascript-vue-chat-app/graphs/contributors)!

 You are requested to follow the contribution guidelines specified in [CONTRIBUTING.md](./CONTRIBUTING.md) while contributing to the project :smile:.

 ## Support

-Please connect with our real time support via the [CometChat Dashboard](https://app.cometchat.com/).
+Please connect with our real-time support via the [CometChat Dashboard](https://app.cometchat.com/).

 <!-- LICENSE -->